Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Not that questionnaires are that fancy.
 They’re used for simple cases like building an email list, collecting personal information for lead generation, or accepting payments and donations.

 The most obvious (and common) use of a questionnaire is when you visit a doctor.
 That form you fill out at the hospital about all your injuries and ailments?
-That's a classic questionnaire full of close-ended questions.
+That's a classic questionnaire full of closed-ended questions.

 It’s not concerned with gleaning useful insights to improve the practice - its sole purpose is to get an idea of your medical history.
 Use questionnaires for things like that.